 But if you build your own crafting website and blog, you don’t have to worry about these fees.
-Not only can you sell your crafts directly to buyers, you can also market your goods on your own blog much more effectively than if you used Etsy, Amazon Associates, eBay or some other third-party ecommerce site.
+Not only can you sell your crafts directly to buyers, but you can also market your goods on your own blog much more effectively than if you used Etsy, Amazon Associates, eBay, or some other third-party eCommerce site.

 This guide is extremely DETAILED and explains everything you need to start a Craft blog.
 I’ve been at this blogging stuff for over 8 years and have built a business making $20,000 per month, so I have a lot of helpful advice for you newbies out there.

 How to Start a Craft Blog in 10 Steps:

 If you just need someone to walk you through setting up your blog quickly and easily, check out step 5.

 Many people who start a craft blog hope to make money as big as earning from a full-time job each month.